-My passion lies in education and more specifically in inspiring shared experiences and building positive memories for children and adolescents affected by autism.
+My passion lies in education and more specifically in inspiring shared experiences and building positive memories for children and adolescents on the autism spectrum.

-Early on in my career, I realised that this is the most effective way to teach new skills to people with autism.
+Early on in my career, I realised that this is the most effective way to teach new skills.
 My duty as a teacher is to create stimulating learning opportunities that elicit active participation and communication.

 In my practice I use Attention Autism to create stories, to provide visual and sensory experiences, to promote co-operation and to teach the social and functional skills that children and adolescents on the autism spectrum need in order to develop their independence.